vidyagames998/vidyagames998.github.io/eldenring/index.md

 Buff flame grant me strengh and golden vow, unequip the seal then go in.
 Summon mimic and heal.
 Wait for Godfrey to attack your mimic.
 Then go in for a jump R2.
 Keep your distance and try and get behind him, hope he goes aggressive on the mimic and punish.
 I think this fight is easier than Maliketh as the attacks are easy to dodge and the mimic does really good damage.
 You may have to watch some vidoes and learn how to dodge his attacks.
 Don't just spam dodge roll and wait till it's actually needed.
 On phase 2 run away from him and then charged r2 when he stops for a free hit.
 Same strategy as before, but keep an eye out for an opportunity to stagger him and get a riposte with a single r1 if possible.

 Optional:
-Head to dragon temple altar and unlock the grey stonesword key door and get to the dragon temple lift grace.
+- Head to dragon temple altar and unlock the grey stonesword key door and get to the dragon temple lift grace.
 Head forward and to the right to fight alexander and get the shard of alexander.
+He only shows up after you talk to him after Radahn fight and again outside Volcano Manor.
-Get the faith knot crystal tear east of church of pilgrimage.
+- Get the faith knot crystal tear east of church of pilgrimage.
-Get the dex knot crystal tear north west of the Laskyar Ruins.
+- Get the dex knot crystal tear north west of the Laskyar Ruins.
-The stonebarbed and opaline crystal tears if you haven't already
+- The stonebarbed and opaline crystal tears if you haven't already

 Final boss time.